Data quality dimensions for fair AI: Mitigating Bias

-These three approaches are combined by an initial assumption of a class-conditional noise process, to directly estimate the joint distribution between noisy given labels and uncorrupted unknown ones.
+Cleanlab is a framework to find label errors in datasets.
+It uses Confident Learning (CL), an approach which focuses on label quality with the aim to address uncertainty in dataset labels using three principles: counting examples that are likely to belong to another class using the confident joint and probabilistic thresholds to find label errors and to estimate noise; pruning noisy data; and ranking examples to train with confidence on clean data.
+The three approaches are combined by an initial assumption of a class-conditional noise process, to directly estimate the joint distribution between noisy given labels and uncorrupted unknown ones.
 For every class, the algorithm learns the probability of it being mislabeled as any other class.
 This assumption may have exceptions but it is considered reasonable.
 For example, a ``cat" is more likely to be mislabeled as ``tiger" than as ``airplane".
 This assumption is provided by the classification noise process (CNP, \cite{DBLP:journals/ml/AngluinL87}), which leads to the conclusion that the label noise only depends on the latent true class, not on the data.

-CL \citep{northcutt2021confidentlearning} exactly finds label errors in datasets by estimating the joint distribution of noisy and true labels.
+CL \cite{northcutt2021confidentlearning} exactly finds label errors in datasets by estimating the joint distribution of noisy and true labels.
 The idea is that when the predicted probability of an example is greater than a threshold per class, we confidently consider that example as actually belonging to the class of that threshold, where the thresholds for each class are the average predicted probability of examples in that class.
-Given \begin{enumerate} \item $\Tilde{y}$ = Discrete random variable $\Tilde{y} \in [m]$ takes an observed, noisy label (potentially flipped to an incorrect class); \item $ y*$ = Discrete random variable $y* \in [m]$ takes the unknown (latent), true, uncorrupted label (latent true label); \item $[m]$ = The set of unique class labels. \end{enumerate}
+Given $\Tilde{y} \in [m]$ takes an observed, noisy label (potentially flipped to an incorrect class); and $y* \in [m]$ takes the unknown (latent), true, uncorrupted label (latent true label), CL assumes that for every example it exists a correct label $y*$ and defines a class-conditional noise process mapping $y*\to{\tilde{y}}$, such that every label in class $ j\in[m] $ may be independently mislabeled as class $i\in[m]$, with probability $p(\tilde{y}=i\mid y*=j)$.
+So, maps are associations of data to wrong labels.
+Then CL estimates $p(\tilde{y}\mid y*)$ and $p(y*)$ jointly, evaluating the joint distribution of label noise $p(\tilde{y},y*)$ between noisy given labels and uncorrupted unknown labels.
+CL aims to estimate every $p(\Tilde{y},y*)$ as a matrix $Q_{\Tilde{y},y*}$ to find all mislabeled examples $x$ in dataset $X$, where $ y*\neq\Tilde{y}$.
+Given as inputs the out-of-sample predicted probabilities $\hat{P}_{k,i}$ and the vector of noisy labels $\Tilde{y}_k$, the procedure is divided into three steps: estimation of $\hat{Q}_{\Tilde{y},y*}$ to characterize class-conditional label noise, filtering of noisy examples, training with the errors found.